angie-framework/angie/README.md

 Once your server is running, you should visit [localhost:3000/](http://localhost:3000) in your browser.
 If you see the text "Angie Test Page," all is well.

-### Now we can write some code!
+<h4>Now we can write some code!</h4>
-I like to encourage proper developer behavior whenever possible.
+I like to encourage developer behavior whenever possible.
 Therefore, for the time being, it is not possible to load modules outside of the folders which have been scaffolded.
 That is to say that modules outside of these folders will not be loaded.
 However, any type of module can live in any of the prescribed folders.

 Let's start by setting up some routes!
 In the configs directory, create a file called `routes.config.js` or `routes.config.es6`.
 Add the following code to that file:
 ```javascript